Indonesian 1,000-rupiah coin

 The Indonesian one thousand rupiah coin (Rp1,000) is a coin of the Indonesian rupiah.
 It circulates alongside the 1,000-rupiah banknote.
-First introduced on 8 March 1993 as bimetallic coins, it is now minted as unimetallic coins, with the first of its kind appearing in 2010 and its latest revision being in 2016.
+First introduced on 8 March 1993 as bimetallic coins, they are now minted as unimetallic coins, with the first of its kind appearing in 2010 and its latest revision being in 2016.
+As of 2024, the last two series in this denomination are legal tender.